jneuendorf/php_adt/README.md

 # php_adt
-PHP library for abstract data types
+An OOP PHP library for abstract data types.